paralus/paralus/_kratos/README.md

 # Ory Kratos

-This directory holds Ory Kratos configurations and scripts required for rcloud-base.
+This directory holds Ory Kratos configurations and scripts required for paralus.

 ## Get Session token for development